 Professor of Economics and Public Policy, University of Michigan

-Economic Inequality / Family Law / Labor & Workforce / Marriage & Divorce / Public Policy / Work & Family
+Topics of Expertise: Economic Inequality / Family Law / Public Policy / Labor & Workforce / Work & Family

 Justin Wolfers is a Professor of Economics and Public Policy at the University of Michigan.
 He is also a member of the Congressional Budget Office Panel of Economic Advisers, a Visiting Professor of Economics at the University of Sydney, a Research Associate with the National Bureau of Economic Research; a Non-Resident Senior Fellow with the Brookings Institution, a Non-Resident Senior Fellow with the Peterson Institute for International Economics, a Research Fellow with the Institute for the Study of Labor (IZA) in Bonn; a Research Affiliate with the Centre for Economic Policy Research in London; an International Research Fellow with the Kiel Institute for the World Economy, and a Fellow of the CESifo, in Munich.
 He was previously a Visiting Professor at Princeton, an Associate Professor at Wharton, an Assistant Professor at Stanford Graduate School of Business, and an economist with the Reserve Bank of Australia.